Menu

 • Whether such policies and procedures addressed all risks identified.

-• Process by which compliance policies and procedures were implemented.
+• The process by which compliance policies and procedures were implemented.

-• Extent to which responsibility for implementing and managing compliance policies and procedures has been made a part of the duties of operational staff.
+• The extent to which responsibility for implementing and managing compliance policies and procedures has been made a part of the duties of operational staff.

 • Period or forensic testing conducted.